agl-alexglopez/str_view/README.md

 ## Install Instructions

+Download and extract the latest release `str_view-v[VERSION]` from the [Releases](https://github.com/agl-alexglopez/str_view/releases) page.

-See [INSTALL.md](/INSTALL.md) for full build and installation instructions.
+See [INSTALL.md](/INSTALL.md) file provided in this repo or in the downloaded release for full build and installation instructions.

 ## Interface